 GIA requires official documentation and written authorization to make changes or corrections to the legal name listed in your student records.
-You must submit one document that shows the current/old name that is in our records and another document that shows your new/updated name.
+You must submit one document that shows your current/old name in our records and one document that shows your new/updated name.
 The following documentation is acceptable:

 - Valid government-issued photo ID

 - · Marriage certificate

 - Divorce decree

 - Naturalization documents

-- · Other court-issued document
+- Other court-issued document